Trump’s Favorite TV Network Is Post-parody

 President Trump was the first to tell us about hydroxychloroquine.
 Now there are MANY reports of people taking it and being 100% cured.
 So what happened to the trials in New York?
 Where are the results?
 Why aren't more doctors pushing it and why aren't people allowed to use it?— Robert Herring (@RobHerring) April 20, 2020

 Not a word of this tweet is accurate, not even the part about Trump being the first to tell us about the drug.
 Robert just lobbed it out there, and then vanished behind his Twitter account.
 Like its founder, One America does not reveal much about itself.
 A two-page media kit on the network website carries this boast about One America: “Fast becoming the 4th rated national cable news channel!”
 But I couldn’t find a single press contact.
-The anchors seem to have written their own bios, possibly pasted from their Tinder profiles.
-Emily Finn, who is 23, according to anchorswiki.com, is described as someone who loves traveling (“especially to Dublin, Ireland ... her most favorite place in the whole world”) as well as “jamming to some classic rock music, or soaking up the sun at the beach.”
+The anchors seem to have written their own bios, possibly copied from their Tinder profiles.
+Emily Finn, who is 23, according to anchorswiki.com, is described as someone who loves traveling (“especially to Dublin, Ireland … her most favorite place in the whole world”) as well as “jamming to some classic rock music, or soaking up the sun at the beach.”
 I scoured the site, clicking on every tab, until I happened to click on a page called “Affiliate Relations,” and there it was, kindly supplied for OAN viewers: Charles Herring’s direct email address.
 So I emailed him.
 He emailed right back.

 Conor Friedersdorf: Maybe Trump isn’t lying